-EDT is currently undertaking a ZEB study to determine the appropriate technologies for its fleet, whether battery-electric buses (BEBs), that 'fuel' or charge in the bus garage and/or on-route, or hydrogen fuel cell electric buses (FCEBs) that are fueled with hydrogen.
+EDT undertook a ZEB study to determine the appropriate technologies for its fleet, whether battery-electric buses (BEBs), that 'fuel' or charge in the bus garage and/or on-route, or hydrogen fuel cell electric buses (FCEBs) that are fueled with hydrogen.
 BEBs and FCEBs are costly vehicles, nearly one-and-half to triple the cost of diesel-powered vehicles.
-EDT will need to replace its fleet of 35-ft buses according to the ICT schedule.
+EDT will need to replace its fleet of buses according to the ICT schedule.